SchoolListit/SchoolListIt-Platform/README.md

 <img src="https://github.com/megphillips91/schlistit/blob/master/Architecture-02.png" alt="schoolistit architecture" width="100%"/>

 ### Roadmap of Core Tools
-The integrated core tools are the backbone keeping the platform aligned including:
+The principle of this platform is to provide a set of core tools to address the central common problems, and then provide documentation and developer resources so that those core tools can be extended into specific use cases as needed.

 - SchoolListIt App:
 Front end user interface for parents, teachers, and students.
 (Demo live at SchoolListIt.com)